erlage/rad/README.md

 ## Contribution

 Rad is a hobby project.
 Core(src/core) of this framework is extremely small and straightforward.
 Having just the [basic knowledge of DOM](https://dart.dev/tutorials/web/low-level-html/connect-dart-html) & [Dart](https://dart.dev/guides/language/language-tour) is enough to implement widgets(src/widgets).
+Feel free to open issue/PRs but do note that this framework is in its initial development phase which means anything can change anytime.